FrancisBanville/ms_interpreting_probabilities/README.md

-![**Connectance of sampled binary interaction webs.** Comparison between the average connectance of binary interaction network samples obtained from the local and metawebs of probabilistic interactions.
+![**Connectance of sampled binary interaction webs.** Comparison between the average connectance of binary interaction network samples obtained from the local webs and metawebs of probabilistic interactions.
 Each dot corresponds to a different site.
 The local probability of interaction between potentially interacting species was set to three different values: (a) $P(L_{i \rightarrow j}|M_{i \rightarrow j}) = 1.0$, (b) $P(L_{i \rightarrow j}|M_{i \rightarrow j})